MortezaMohiuodin/resume-generator/resume/resume.md

 - Overhauled critical SEO and structured data to enhance Google visibility, resulting in a measurable ranking boost.
 - Integrated booking system frontend with legacy APIs and CMS.

----

-### Frontend Developer — **Signal Co**
-_May 2019 – May 2021_

-- Delivered modular UI components and templates integrated with WordPress REST API and custom ACF fields.
-- Modernized multiple legacy sites with responsive layouts, accessibility improvements, and modern JavaScript practices.
-- Facilitated weekly workshops and mentored junior devs on frontend best practices, code architecture, and tooling.